sherry-ger/elastic-workshop/README.md

 5. Click on import to continue
 <img src="images/image3.png"  width="400" height="230">

-6. Click on the Advance tab
+6. Click on the Advanced tab
 <img src="images/image4.png"  width="400" height="230">
 One thing to note here is